False Creek: Early colonial period

-An 1830 Hudson’s Bay Company census documented 8954 indigenous inhabitants in the region, although the census probably omitted some settlements.
+An 1830 Hudson's Bay Company census documented 8954 indigenous inhabitants in the region, although the census probably omitted some settlements.
 As a result of epidemics, the population of the Tsleil-Waututh was reduced to 41 individuals by 1812, who invited the neighbouring Squamish to reside in Burrard Inlet.

-Shortly after that, a group of Tsleil-Waututh led by Khatsalahnough, a leader from Lil’wat (near present-day Pemberton), occupied present-day False Creek.
+Shortly after that, a group of Squamish led by Khatsahlano, a leader from Lil'wat (near present-day Pemberton), occupied present-day False Creek.
 At this time, there were large sandbars at its entrance.
-False Creek, which lies in Musqueam territory, was a shared waterway; in addition to the Tsleil-Waututh, the Squamish inhabited False Creek as well, occupying it year-round.
+False Creek, which lies in Musqueam territory, was a shared waterway; in addition to the Squamish, the Tsleil-Waututh inhabited False Creek as well, occupying it year-round.

 Before European settlement, False Creek extended as far east as what is now Clark Drive.
 With land reclamation extending into Burrard Inlet and False Creek for port and industrial uses, the landscape began to change dramatically.
 Once a vital source for Tsleil-Waututh, Musqueam, and Squamish food supplies such as sea asparagus, berries, camas, oysters, clams, wild cabbage, and mushrooms, False Creek became polluted with sewage and toxic effluent from sawmills and other industries.
 As a result, one nickname for False Creek was "Shit Creek".

 From 1894 to 1905 Alfred Wallace built ships on the north shore of False Creek next to Granville Street Bridge.

 In 1913, the Squamish residents of the Kitsilano Reserve, on the False Creek sandbar, were forced to relocate.
 According to Maracle, the settlement was burned down following the forced evacuation.
 In 1916, the sandbar on which this settlement was located was built into Granville Island to create new industrial land.
 In 1917, the eastern basin of False Creek was infilled to create land for the Canadian Northern Railway's Pacific Central Station.
 Talk of draining and filling the inlet to Granville Street continued into the 1950s, but that never occurred.